Campaign of the Month: August 2014

 The Concord of Ashes

-An ancilla of the Giovanni Cappadocians, this mechant represents his family's interests on the Black Sea.
+An ancilla of the Giovanni Cappadocians, this mechant represents his family's interests in the Queen of Cities.
 He once enslaved George Davras, and for his crimes he has earned the undying enmity of he and his wife, Iulia.

 An aging merchant of Venice, dressed in black and yellow silks of fine cut.
 There is plenty of salt and pepper in his long hair and full beard, and his skin is waxen, lending him a washed out look.
 His blue eyes are habitually hooded, as if he were bored or tired.
 He is armed with a dagger.

 Carmine represents everything about the Giovanni that makes the rest of the Cappadocians uneasy and the rest of the High Clans dismissive.
 He is greedy and callous in his mercantile ventures, cavalier in his treatment of the spiriti, and far more interested in his own short-term mercenary goals than in plumbing the mysteries of the Great Riddle.
 In short, he is money-grubbing, self-serving slaver and mercenary of fortune.

 As the overseer of Giovanni interests on the Black Sea for many years, Carmine has long had an interest in the art, culture and (most importantly) riches of the failing Byzantine empire.
 After his arrival in AD 1162, he managed the far-flung family factors from his bases at Varna and Constanta.
 Prior to the arrival of Markus Musa Giovanni, Carmine also maintained several sidelines in Constantinople too.
 These were strictly small-scale independent ventures, however, and Carmine did not officially represent the family or clan there in any way.